rafaellapinho/rafaellapinho/README.md

 ### Hi, I'm Rafaella Pinho 👋

-- 🔭 I’m currently working with Front-end Development
+- 👩  I’m currently working with Front-end Development and I also with Google Analytics and Google Tag Manager.

 <div>
   <a href="https://github.com/rafaellapinho">